pruebavolte/MultiPOSInteligente/replit.md

-# Multi-Tenant POS System
+# SalvadoreX POS System

 ## Overview

-This is a modern Point of Sale (POS) system built as a full-stack web application.
-The system is designed to handle retail transactions with support for multiple languages, currencies, and voice-based ordering.
-It features a comprehensive product catalog capable of managing up to 190,000+ items, customer management with loyalty programs, and real-time inventory tracking.
+SalvadoreX is an enterprise-grade Point of Sale (POS) system with AI-powered capabilities.
+The system combines traditional POS functionality with cutting-edge features including voice-based ordering, AI menu digitalization from photos, and automated product image generation.
+It serves both restaurant staff through a comprehensive dashboard and customers through a digital menu interface.

-The application serves as a complete retail management solution with POS transactions, inventory control, customer relationship management, and business analytics capabilities.
+The application is built with Next.js 16 using the App Router, TypeScript, and integrates with Supabase for data persistence and Clerk for authentication.
+It supports multi-language operations (6 languages) and multi-currency transactions (5 currencies).

 ## User Preferences